Melaniemlg/Site_mel/content/portfolio/ut/bf-miss.md

 **Keywords**: BEAUTY CONTEST | LITTLE GIRLS' HYPERSEXUALISATION | COMPASSION | LOLITA

+***A picture book not only for little girls who want to be grown-ups ahead of time, but also for their parents***

 When she comes home from school, Lola spends hours in front of the mirror: she stares at her reflection, she makes up her face, she practices walking like a model...
 On Saturday, Auntie Christelle will drive her to the "Little Miss" contest.